frednirk/fredbot/README.md

 I have created Fredbot as an example of a simple AI chatbot using open source products.
-It provides a similar function to ChaTGPT
+It provides a similar function to ChaTGPT.
 It is intended to be a learning tool coded in python and easy to understand The following products are utilised
   LLAMA 3  Large Language Model created by Meta (Facebook)